XTB vs XM Group 2026

 Dive deeper: Best Copy Trading Platforms.

-XTB and XM Group both offer free demo accounts, web platforms, and Windows desktop platforms, plus the ability to trade directly from charts.
-The key differences show up in platform choice and extras: XTB provides a proprietary, in-house platform, while XM Group does not.
-XM Group supports copy trading and offers MetaTrader 4 (MT4) and MetaTrader 5 (MT5), which are not available at XTB.
-If you want MetaTrader and copy trading, XM Group has the edge; if you prefer a broker-built platform, XTB stands out.
+Comparing XTB vs XM Group for trading platforms and tools: both brokers provide a free demo account for paper trading, web-based and Windows desktop platforms, and the ability to place trades directly from charts.
+XTB offers a proprietary, in-house platform, while XM Group does not.
+Instead, XM Group supports MetaTrader 4 (MT4) and MetaTrader 5 (MT5), which XTB does not.
+XM Group also offers copy trading; XTB does not.

-For trading platforms and tools, ForexBrokers.com rates XTB at 4.5 stars and ranks it 9th out of 63 brokers, while XM Group earns 4 stars and ranks 33rd.
-In short, XTB vs. XM Group comes down to platform preferences: XTB favors an in-house experience, and XM Group focuses on MetaTrader and copy trading.
-Both let you test-drive with a demo account before committing.
+For platform quality, ForexBrokers.com rates XTB at 4.5 stars and ranks it #9 out of 63 brokers for Trading Platforms and Tools, while XM Group earns 4 stars and ranks #27.
+Choose XTB if you want an in-house platform experience; pick XM Group if you prefer the MetaTrader 4/5 ecosystem and access to copy trading.
+Both brokers let you get started safely with a free demo account.

 | Feature |